Sidra-Tul-Muntaha-Ghouri/SQL-Projects/README.md

  SELECT Count(DISTINCT( KEY ))
  FROM   _relevant_table
  ```
- Note: Primary Keys are denoted in the ER-Diagram with a yellow key icon.
+ Note: Primary Keys are denoted in the ER Diagram with a yellow key icon.

  3. Are there any columns with null values in the Users table?
 Indicate "yes," or "no."